HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 {{ figure_markup(
   image="top-important-properties.png",
-  caption="The most popular properties targeted by `!important`.", description="A chart showing the most properties most likely to be marked important using the '!important' keyword, as a percentage of all pages containing a property so marked.
+  caption="The most popular properties targeted by `!important`.", description="A chart showing the properties most likely to be marked important using the '!important' keyword, as a percentage of all pages containing a property so marked.
 Values are only given for mobile, but the desktop bars are all within a percent or two of their mobile counterparts.
 The list is as follows: display 81% of pages, color 74% of pages, width 72%, height 70%, background 69%, padding 69%, margin 67%, border 66%, background-color 65%, position 61%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vRXMwdR5iy0KEMBzUWuZqDfWsj8HDDJcd5lFfjJpBmJr8gI1TE3xz2BzbNB9SEzSrxDtxfqvDvnvbQ3/pubchart?oid=905910904&format=interactive", sheets_gid="1381789151", sql_file="meta_important_properties.sql"